Most Valuable Comic Books of the 1990s

-As collector of Modern Age comics, it’s important to keep perspective.
+As a collector of Modern Age comics, it’s important to keep perspective.

-In an era of relatively larger print runs, there are no scarcity of copies right now.
+In an era of relatively larger print runs, there is no scarcity of copies right now.

-E-comics are a popular.
+E-comics are popular.
 This may be the last era of large print runs of physical comics.

 The most valuable comics of the 1990s exist now but won’t be valuable until the future.